-West Virginia Virtual School provides online courses for students when those courses are not available in their high school or if their schedule prevents them from taking a course associated with their college and career goals.
+West Virginia Virtual School provides online courses for students when those courses are not available in their high school, or if their schedule prevents them from taking a course associated with their college and career goals.
 Students who choose to take a virtual school course need to be motivated and skilled in time management in order to be successful.
+Seniors must complete all coursework by the last day for seniors.

-Courses which are on a semester status must be completed by the last day of the semester.
+Courses which are on a semester status must be completed by the end of the semester.
 Students shall complete year-long course requirements by the last day of school for students during the current school year.
 It is the student and parents' responsibility to determine adequate progress is maintained during the course.